davidepellegatta/couchbase-eventing-sample/readme.md

 # Couchbase Eventing Sample

-Simple repo that shows how an eventing function can create a new document given the creation of an another.
+Couchbase eventing functions can be used for multiple use cases.
+On this repo it is shown how an eventing function can create summary documents useful for a direct Key-Value access.

 ## DataModel